Guidelines for Industry Emergency Response Plans

 To reduce or eliminate risk, consideration should also be given to spill prevention and spill mitigation in conjunction with the preparation of a response plan.
 For this purpose, workers involved in operating the plant, equipment or systems should be encouraged to provide information concerning weaknesses in systems or operating procedures, "near misses," and potential problems they have observed, along with recommended measures for prevention/mitigation of such occurrences.

 3.3 Legislation and Industry Standards

-The response plan should identify federal, provincial and local regulations which apply to the facility and its operation.
-Examples include the federal Canada Shipping Act, Canadian Environmental Protection Act and other regulations.
+The response plan should identify federal, provincial and local regulations that apply to the facility and its operation.
+Examples include the federal Canada Shipping Act, the Canadian Environmental Protection Act and other regulations.
 Where appropriate, regulatory agencies should be contacted for identification of requirements for the environment, pipelines, mining, fire, oil and gas, boiler and pressure vessels, dangerous goods, transportation, health and safety, and other operational considerations.

 3.4 Emergency Organization and Responsibilities

 The response plan should identify the transition from normal operations to emergency operations and the delegation of authority from operations personnel to emergency response personnel.
 For this purpose, the plan should identify an emergency response organization with appropriate lines of authority and how the response management will escalate.
 Responsibilities for decision making should be clearly shown in an emergency organization chart.
 The plan should identify each responder's position, mission, duties and reporting relationship (refer to Incident Command System below).
 Sufficient details should be provided to ensure that all critical activities are covered.